Foraging For Morels – The Hidden Prize of the Forest

 morels

 A bisected morel.
 Note the hollow inner cavity, as well as the lack of umbrella between the cap and stem.
-Image source: commons
+Image source: Wikimedia commons

 Harvesting Morels